Ernst Ludwig Ehrlich Scholarship Fund: History

 The Ernst Ludwig Ehrlich Studienwerk (ELES) was founded in 2008, and opened on 11 November 2009 by the then-Federal Education Minister Annette Schavan and the then-Central Council President Charlotte Knobloch.
 It was the twelfth German Scholarship Foundation to be created and supported by the Federal Ministry of Education and Research, and provides scholarships to gifted Jewish students and doctoral candidates.

 Ernst Ludwig Ehrlich (1921-2007) was a Berlin-born religious scholar and historian who experienced both the persecution and following rebuilding of the European Jewry in the 20th century.
 In memory of its namesake, ELES awards the Ernst Ludwig Ehrlich Medal for the Sciences and Arts.
 The winners of the prize have been Johanna Wanka (2010), Claudia Lücking-Michel (2012), and Monika Grütters (2014).

 Renowned Jewish figures from sciences, arts, business, and public life are involved in the Scholarship Fund.
-The Patron is Charlotte Knobloch, the Director is Rabbi Walter Homolka, the Managing Director is Jo Frank, the Advisory Board is headed by Micha Brumlik, Frederek Musall, and Michal Or-Guil.
-Advisory Board members are, amongst others, Atina Grossmann, Daniel Krochmalnik, Christine Brinck, Julius H. Schoeps, Daniel Libeskind, Michael Brenner, Raphael Gross, and Anat Feinberg.
+The Patron is Charlotte Knobloch, the Chairwoman of the Board is Anastassia Pletoukhina, the Managing Director is Michal Or, the Advisory Board is headed by Frederek Musall, Jonas Fegert, Anna Schapiro.